 Major or minor pipelines, buried fiber optic cable, and other types of buried utilities projects have in common a high level of surface disturbance and human activity during the construction phase, followed immediately by the reclamation phase for the recovery of vegetated habitat.
 The operations phase is different from most project types in that, although the lifetime of the project would be considered permanent (longer than 25 years), a buried pipeline or cable typically creates a temporary surface disturbance.
-The temporary surface disturbance occurs during the construction phase requiring and results in a relatively brief overall disturbance phase because the operations for a buried feature are sub-surface and do not impact GRSG or their habitat at that point.
+The temporary surface disturbance occurs during the construction phase and results in a relatively brief overall disturbance phase because the operations for a buried feature are sub-surface and do not impact sage-grouse or their habitat at that point.
 This would effectively allow buried projects to move directly from the construction phase immediately into the reclamation phase.

 It is important for the HQT to accurately quantify the initial disturbance (e.g., construction phase), however, and then estimate the timeframe for the reestablishment of native vegetation (e.g., reclamation phase).
 Depending on the type of project, surface disturbance could be a corridor of several hundred feet using backhoes and tracked equipment for a major gas pipeline and associated activities, or minimal disturbance for fiber optic cable or other utilities using a single cable plow or micro-trenching machine.
-After the construction phase, the primary concern for GRSG habitat conservation is controlling for invasive weeds or erosion within the disturbance area as the reclamation phase is initiated.
+After the construction phase, the primary concern for sage-grouse habitat conservation is controlling for invasive weeds or erosion within the disturbance area as the reclamation phase is initiated.

-Relatively few studies have been conducted on the Indirect Impacts of pipelines on GRSG distribution.
+Relatively few studies have been conducted on the Indirect Impacts of pipelines on sage-grouse distribution.
 We are not aware of any studies specifically addressing effects of buried utilities, but the common characteristic is the duration of the construction and reclamation phases.
 Where the effects of pipelines have been considered, the results are inconclusive because the pipelines are included as one factor among several potential explanatory variables, many of which have confounding effects since they are often co-located with other infrastructure (Knick et al. 2013, Johnson et al. 2011).

-See the subsection Anthropogenic Variables of Appendix A for the specific calculation of the Anthropogenic Score for existing pipelines, fiber optic cables, and buried utilities and the incorporation into the Montana HQT Basemap, as well as Appendix G for the literature review and the specific calculation of the Anthropogenic Score as it pertains to new Pipeline, Fiber Optic Cable, and Buried Utility projects.
+See the subsection Anthropogenic Variables of Appendix A for the specific calculation of the Distance to Pipelines, Fiber Optic Cables, & Other Buried Utilities Anthropogenic Score for existing pipelines, fiber optic cables, and buried utilities and the incorporation into the Montana HQT Basemap, as well as Appendix G for the literature review and the specific calculation of the Pipelines, Fiber Optic Cables, and Other Buried Utilities Anthropogenic Score as it pertains to new Pipeline, Fiber Optic Cable, and Buried Utility projects.